alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

 ### Puppetfile contents

 I will also say something about the Puppetfile.
-The Puppetfile is used by Puppet Bolt to install the two modules `danieldreier/autosign` and `puppetlabs/puppet_agent` that the provisioner depends upon, as mentioned above.
+The Puppetfile is used by Puppet Bolt to install the two Bolt modules that the provisioner depends upon, as mentioned above.
 Note that Puppetfile actually points to an unmerged pull request:

 ```ruby
 # Modules from the Puppet Forge.